eyolfson/dirt/README.md

-# Prime
+# Dirt

-A divergent compiler.
+A different way to program.

 ## License